cy-baz/math_based_captcha_bypass/README.md

 - The string used to identify the equation may not work properly if it is not unique (i.e. occurs more than once)

 ## Parameter Overview
-Most parameters are straightforward such as:
+Some parameters are straightforward such as:
 ```py
 -l : The URL to send the login request to
 -u : The file with usernames in it (separated on each line)